Continuing Education Activity

 Unilateral diaphragmatic paralysis is a condition in which either the right or left side of the diaphragm loses the ability to contract to allow proper inspiration.
-This can be the result of muscular issues in the diaphragm or loss of innervation from the phrenic nerve to the hemidiaphragm.
+This can result from muscular issues in the diaphragm or loss of innervation from the phrenic nerve to the hemidiaphragm.
 This can impact daily living by causing dyspnea at rest or during exercise, sleep disturbances, or in severe cases, decrease life expectancy.
-There are multiple potential causes for diaphragm dysfunction, including trauma or compression of the phrenic nerve, to medications, to demyelinating disorders, disease states, or even congenital causes.
-This review is to provide an overview of unilateral diaphragmatic paralysis based on current literature to help with a better understanding of the topic, improve the clinical ability to recognize the condition and a review of diagnostic and treatment options.
+There are multiple potential causes for diaphragm dysfunction, including trauma or compression of the phrenic nerve, medications, demyelinating disorders, disease states, or even congenital causes.
+This review is to provide an overview of unilateral diaphragmatic paralysis based on current literature to help with a better understanding of the topic, improve the clinical ability to recognize the condition, and a review of diagnostic and treatment options.

 Trauma is considered the most common cause of diaphragm weakness.
 Direct trauma, either blunt trauma or during a surgical procedure, has the potential to injure the phrenic nerve leading to hemidiaphragm weakness or paralysis.
 The highest risk is during cardiac bypass cases, where up to 20 percent of cases result in temporary diaphragm weakness due to the cooling necessary for the procedure.
-Cases have also been reported during mediastinal, esophageal or lung surgeries, and even with laparoscopic cholecystectomy.
+Cases have also been reported during mediastinal, esophageal, or lung surgeries and even with laparoscopic cholecystectomy.